g-cathoud/GNNXGroup/README.md

 #### Extract the results from the trained models

 Before extracting the results, please prepare a `training_data.json` file containing the information of the trained models to be processed.
-Example of the file is given bellow:
+Example of the file is given below:

 ```json
 {